 For a smoother trip in Tulum, here are some travel tips you might find helpful.

 - Rent a car.
-There is no Uber in Tulum.
+Uber is hit or miss in Tulum.
 Renting a car is the safest and most hassle-free alternative and the most convenient way to get around town.
 As mentioned earlier, the beach and the town are not within walking distance from each other, so renting a car will be very helpful when going from one area to the other.
 It’s also very convenient when you visit the cenotes.

 - Always have cash with you.
 Most establishments in Tulum do not accept credit cards.
 If they do, expect a 3% surcharge.
 So it’s best to always bring cash with you, preferably Mexican pesos.